Last Hubnugget Hub of 2011....Cheers!

 As I'm taking a college Literature class, I've been subject to many plays and novels that are supposed to enhance both my knowledge of and appreciation for American Literature.
 We've read Hamlet, Rosencrantz and Guildenstern Are Dead, and multiple... - Words that don't make the perfect couple

 Oxymorons are a figure of speech that combines contradictory words, an example would be jumbo shrimp.
 There are so many oxymorons in the world that most people don't even realize they say them.
-The words do not fit together. - Children Books and folktales of Hawaii: This Ain't Your Three Little Bears
+The words do not fit together. - How To Improve Your Creative Writing: Show, Don’t Tell!

 The golden rule for creative writing is "Show, don't tell."
 But why is it important, and how do you use it effectively?
-Here are some tricks of the trade for both aspiring writers and veterans alike. - Ebb and Flow of Water
+Here are some tricks of the trade for both aspiring writers and veterans alike.

 Which one of this week's Politics and Social Issues nominees is your favorite?